CEED/libCEED/examples/solids/README.rst

 In this example, we set the left boundary, face set :math:`999`, to zero displacement and the right boundary, face set :math:`998`, to displace by the default value of :math:`-1.0` in the :math:`y` direction.

-These command line options are the minimum requirements for the mini-app, but additional options may also be set.
+The command line options just shown are the minimum requirements to run the mini-app, but additional options may also be set as follows

 .. list-table:: Additional Runtime Options
    :header-rows: 1